ribot/android-guidelines/project_and_code_guidelines.md

 * `@SuppressWarnings`: The @SuppressWarnings annotation should only be used under circumstances where it is impossible to eliminate a warning.
 If a warning passes this "impossible to eliminate" test, the @SuppressWarnings annotation must be used, so as to ensure that all warnings reflect actual problems in the code.

-More information about annotations guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).
+More information about annotation guidelines can be found [here](http://source.android.com/source/code-style.html#use-standard-java-annotations).

 #### 2.2.6.2 Annotations style

 __Classes, Methods and Constructors__

-When annotations are applied to a class, method or constructor they are listed after the documentation block and should appear as __one annotation per line__ .
+When annotations are applied to a class, method, or constructor, they are listed after the documentation block and should appear as __one annotation per line__ .

 ```java
 /* This is the documentation block about the class */